Hydraean/hydraean-firmware/README.md

 # hydraean-firmware
-Firmware for Lora Devices of the Hydraean Project
+Firmware for LoRa Devices of the Hydraean Project

+Covers the implementation of the mesh protocol for the 2 types of devices on the network:

+- Nodes
+- GateWays